 To get a better picture of the type of OECMs that could be implemented in the future, survey participants were asked to identify the main areas that would potentially be recognised as OECMs in their countries.
-The responses offer a wide variety of habitats which are presented in Box 13 below.
-In addition to publicly owned areas, natural spaces belonging to private enterprises, state and collectively owned land such as land managed by churches and monasteries, were also mentioned.
+The responses offer a wide variety of habitats which are presented in Box 15 below.
+In addition to publicly owned areas, natural spaces belonging to private enterprises, state and collectively owned land such as land managed by churches and monasteries, as well as UNESCO and Man and the Biosphere (MAB) sites were also mentioned.

-Box 13: Overview of potential main areas for OECMs listed by the survey respondents
+Box 15: Overview of potential main areas for OECMs listed by the survey respondents